Fourth Wing: Adaptations

+Television series

 In October 2023, Variety reported that a television adaptation of the series was in the works at Amazon MGM Studios.
 It was also revealed that Amazon and Outlier Society had acquired rights to all books in the series, with Rebecca Yarros and Liz Pelletier announced as executive producers of the series.
 In July 2024, Moira Walley-Beckett was announced to be the showrunner, but would later leave.
 Jac Schaeffer was in talks to replace her before Meredith Averill was announced to be the new showrunner.

+In May 2026, Amazon Prime Video gave the series the greenlight, with Michael B. Jordan, Lisa Joy who will also direct the first episode, Jonathan Nolan and Athena Wickham joining as executive producers.

+Graphic novel

 In March 2025, Yarros announced graphic-novel adaptations are in the works for all three of books of The Empyrean series (Fourth Wing, Iron Flame, and Onyx Storm.
 Yarros has stated she will be adapting the text herself along with a team of comic creators.
 A total of six graphic-novels are planned to span all three books.
 This project is in partnership with Ten Speed Graphic, Piatkus, and Entangled Publishing.
 Release dates have not been announced.

 A series of dramatised audiobooks was produced by American audiobook company GraphicAudio and released in 2023.